This article details common problems encountered with the MSMQ Transport and how to resolve them.

 Machine MSMQ storage quota was exceeded or there is insufficient disk space.
 No more messages can be stored in user queues.
 You can increase Message Queuing storage quota or purge unneeded messages by using Computer Management console.
 This event is logged at most once per 3600 seconds.
 To change this setting, set \HKLM\Software\Microsoft\MSMQ\Parameters\Event2183 registry value to desired time in seconds.

-The cause of this exception is that the MSMQ has run out of space for holding on to messages.
+The cause of this exception is that MSMQ has run out of space to hold messages.
 This could be due to messages sent that could not be delivered, or messages received that have not been processed.

 Also, check the outgoing queues to see if messages sent to remote servers are received and processed.
 NServiceBus has dead letter queues enabled by default.
-Enabled dead letter queues results in messages remaining in the outgoing queue of the sender until they are not only delivered but also processed at the receiver.
+Enabling dead letter queues results in messages remaining in the sender's outgoing queue until they are not only delivered but also processed at the receiver.
 For more information, read MSMQ dead-letter queues.

 Resolution